lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ### Stroke dashes

 The `stroke-dasharray` property is used to add dashes of varying lengths to a stroke.
-It's lik `border-style: dashed` but *much* more powerful.
+It's like `border-style: dashed` but *much* more powerful.
 It accepts comma or space separated values which determine the length of a stroke's dashes and the gaps between them.
 We'll be using a single value which means dash and gap are of equal length.

 Here are some examples to demonstrate how it works: